Medications and Drugs

 Butorphanol is an opioid pain medication.
 An opioid is sometimes called a narcotic.

 Butorphanol is used to treat moderate to severe pain.

-Butorphanol may also be used for purposes other than those listed in this medication guide.
+Butorphanol may also be used for purposes not listed in this medication guide.

 What are the possible side effects of butorphanol nasal (Stadol NS)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.